Skip to main content

-Researchers and planners can use NASA’s data to measure glacier runoff amounts and timing to determine what it means for the form and function of Earth’s landscapes and waterways, natural and animal communities, and people.
+Researchers and planners can use NASA’s data to measure the volume and timing of glacier runoff to determine what it means for the form and function of Earth’s landscapes and waterways.

 Join Our Community of NASA Data Users